gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tool settings like `cppCompiler.args` are no longer added via the Gradle extension mechanism. `PreprocessingTool` accessors are now implemented directly by `NativeBinarySpec`, which no longer implements `ExtensionAware`.
 No changes to build scripts should be required.

-### Changes to the experimental integration between the Java software model and the Java plugins

-The `binaries` container is no longer bridged into the regular plugin space, and is now only visible to rules via model.
-The `binaries` project extension has been removed.

 ### Changes to the experimental model rules DSL